Yates v. US: Common Sense Prevails by Failing

 Why are lawyers and the legal profession so misunderstood?
 Many reasons; but among them is that sometimes it takes a nonsensical conclusion to reach a commonsensical result.

 Are fish "tangible objects"?
-That was the gist of question presented to the United States Supreme Court in Yates v.
-United States, (2015).
+That was the gist of the question presented to the United States Supreme Court in Yates v.
+United States (2015).
 If your gut reactions is, "Of course, they are," maybe the Yates case will change your mind about that...and about lawyers.
 Okay, maybe not about lawyers, but probably about whether fish are tangible objects.

 In the summer of 2007, John Yates was fishing off the coast of Florida in his commercial fishing boat the Miss Katie.
 While at sea, Yates' boat was boarded by a Florida Fish and Wildlife officer who was also working for the National Oceanic and Atmospheric Administration.
 The officer observed three red grouper on deck he believed to be undersized.
 At the time, the law required any red grouper under 20" to be released.
 Believing other undersized fish would be on board, the officer inspected the ship's catch and found 72 of the more than 3000 red grouper to be undersized.